Rocky road meets peanut butter in these fantastic Peanut Butter Rocky Road Bars!

 These Peanut Butter Rocky Road Bars start with my go-to peanut butter cookie recipe spread out in a baking pan to make a simple peanut butter bar.
 When the bars are almost done baking, they get topped off with a mixture of chocolate chips, mini marshmallows, and nuts.
 With a few more minutes of baking time, you’ve got a sweet, gooey, nutty bar with big, big flavor.

-You can use most any kind of nuts in the topping.
+- Try different nuts in the topping.
 I usually just grab whatever I happen to have on hand.
 Pecans, almonds, hazelnuts, macadamias… whatever you like!
 I recommend chopping them roughly so that you’ll get some large pieces to mix with the chocolate chips and marshmallows.